-However, the rash can appear late in the illness or not at all, so if your child has the other symptoms, do not wait for a rash to appear before taking them to the doctor.
+However, the rash can appear late in the illness or not at all, so if you have the other symptoms, do not wait for a rash to appear before going to the doctor.

-To confirm the diagnosis as bacterial meningitis, doctors will do a test called a lumbar puncture.
-For this, a sample of cerebrospinal fluid (CSF) is taken from the base of the spine under local anaesthetic and checked for the presence of bacteria or viruses.
-CSF is fluid that surrounds the brain and spinal cord.
+To find out if you definitely have bacterial meningitis, doctors may do a test called a lumbar puncture.
+For this, a sample of cerebrospinal fluid (CSF) is taken from the base of the spine and checked to see if there are bacteria or viruses in it.
+CSF is the fluid that surrounds the brain and spinal cord.
+If you have this test, you will be given a local anaesthetic to numb the area first.

-How did my child get meningitis?
+How did I get meningitis?